TaskrowSharp/TaskrowSharp/README.md

 3. Go to User List and acces User page
 4. Click the button to create a new Mobile API Key

-This AccessKey will be used in Connect() method

 ## 3- Add nuget reference to your project